 A Guide to Dealing With Excessive Hair Shed

-Over the past year, several doctor visits, and much research, I have acquired quite an arsenal of useful information that I would love to share with others that may be dealing with this problem.
+Over the past year, several doctor visits, and much research, I have acquired quite an arsenal of useful information that I would love to share with others who may be dealing with this problem.
 It is not an easy fix for certain, but there are many things one can do to help alleviate the symptoms of rapid, all-over hair loss, or more specifically, hair shed, as they wait for it to pass.

 Telogen Effluvium Is Usually Temporary

-In my own darkest hour, however, this opinion was less than comforting to me as I found myself facing the reality that, not only is there a lack of information on this subject, but it is sometimes vague, and often suggests the condition is medically untreatable.
+In my own darkest hour, however, this opinion was less than comforting to me as I found myself facing the reality that not only is there a general lack of information on this subject, but it is sometimes vague, and it often suggests the condition is medically untreatable.
 This was difficult to accept and became my motivation for offering what I have found and sharing my own experiences in working towards stopping—or limiting—hair loss.

 Defining Telogen Effluvium